 THEO 3323 History and Hermeneutics.
 Advanced students will have the opportunity deeply read and analyze key texts in the tradition, paying special attention to diverse historical/geographical contexts and a broad spectrum of exegesis (methods of interpretation).
 3 semester credit hour/s.
-Typically offered: Fall Term, Even Years.
+Campus: MAIN